Native pest does not fall far from the tree

 Female apple maggots deposit eggs under the apple skin.
 Larvae feed on it, causing the fruit to rot internally.
 Once one apple is infected, surrounding trees become vulnerable as well.
+Small dimples and depressions will appear.
+Apples infested early in the season will appear bumpy as they mature.
+This damage can also appear as distinctive brown tunnels winding throughout the flesh of the fruit.
+Heavily infested fruit can become mushy and prematurely drop.
+Even low levels of infestation can result in the fruit rotting.

 Apple growers have discovered that they are able to protect their orchards and eliminate the pest by spraying their trees with insecticides.
 If left unchecked, this pest would have a devastating impact on Canada’s apple industry – which produces 22 million bushels of this popular fruit every year.